 Any child whose parents’ rights have already been terminated is eligible for adoption in Florida.
-Until parental rights are terminated, either voluntarily or involuntarily by the court, the child is not eligible for adoption.
+Until parental rights are terminated, either voluntarily or involuntarily by the court, adopting your foster child will not be possible.

-Adoptions from Florida foster care will need to be finalized in your local circuit court.
+Any adoption through foster care in Florida will need to be finalized in your local circuit court.

-For additional resources, foster care services and help, turn to your Florida foster care adoption agency.
-For all questions about domestic adoption, feel free to call 1-800-ADOPTION at any
+For more information on foster care adoption, additional resources, foster care services and help, turn to your Florida foster care adoption agency.